-- 4.5.F.
-Tax Credit for the Elderly.
-If you are age 65 or older, amounts you receive from your IRA may qualify for the retirement income credit.
-See IRS Publication 524. - 4.5.G Effect on Taxation of Social Security and Railroad Retirement Benefits.
+4.5.G Effect on Taxation of Social Security and Railroad Retirement Benefits.
 There are rules that govern when Social Security benefits and Tier 1 Railroad Retirement benefits must be included in a taxpayer's gross income.
 If you receive such benefits, then you must include a portion of these benefits in your gross income if your provisional income exceeds either of two threshold amounts.
-Your provisional income includes modified adjusted gross income (adjusted gross income plus tax-exempt interest plus certain foreign-source income) plus 50% of your Social Security or Railroad Retirement benefit.
+Your provisional income includes modified adjusted gross income plus tax-exempt interest plus certain foreign-source income) plus 50% of your Social Security or Railroad Retirement benefit.
 These rules are discussed at the end of section 4.5B.